sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

         (s_3,0,s_{10},-,L),(s_3,-,s_3,-,L),(s_3,\#,s_0,\#,R)\\
         \text{similar to the above but with the reverse direction}
         $$
+    - Then based on the above
+      We go from right to left for `A`, then from left to right based on `B` assumption, and then from right to left until meeting the 1st blank symbol, and at last we use `C`.
     - $B_n$ writes $\Sigma(n)$ in *unary* notation while
       $B$ is in *binary*
     - ~~TODO why here $q$ is constant which is related with the *busy beaver function*?~~